-For 78 years, we've specialized in the management of large, complex, multisite, and mega-mixed-use and urban development programs throughout the world, shaping city projects at all levels through creative design solutions.
+Around the world, we've specialized in the management of large, complex, multisite, and mega mixed-use and urban development programs throughout the world, shaping city projects at all levels through creative design solutions.

-Space & Missile Defense
+Space And Missile Defense

 Since the beginning of the drive to space, we have provided end-to-end, integrated, and holistic support to the critical aspects of space operations.
-We're combining our history in launch logistics; satellite operations; assured positioning, navigation, and timing (PNT); domain awareness; and geospatial intelligence with our industry-leading satellite integration capabilities to unlock the future of space.
+We are combining our history in launch logistics; satellite operations; assured positioning, navigation, and timing (PNT); domain awareness; and geospatial intelligence with our industry-leading satellite integration capabilities.

-Carey Smith Chair, President, and CEO
+Carey Smith Chair, President, and Chief Executive Officer